-If you need to move your stock consider moving them to higher ground on your own property, moving them to a neighbour's property if they're able to contain them, or evacuation to another area.
+If you need to move your animals, ask your neighbours if they're able to contain them on their property.
 Large scale evacuations are usually coordinated by organisations such as Federated Farmers and dairy companies.

-Make sure your stock have access to clean feed and water in their new contained space until they can be returned to their paddocks.
+Make sure your animals have access to clean feed and water in their new contained space until they can be returned to their paddocks.